antare74/jetbrains-reset/README.md

 # jetbrains-reset
-This script allow linux unser to reset trial license.
+This script allow linux user to reset trial license in 3 steps.
+### 1. clone this repository
+### 2. cd to downloaded repository
+### 3. run: /bin/bash /path/to/start.sh

+## If you want this script run automatically, you can simply following steps bellow:
+### 1. run: crontab -e
+### 2. add this code: 0 12 */25 * * /bin/bash /home/user/path/to/start.sh
+#### Your script will automatically run At 05:00 AM, every 25 days.